 Usman A. Fiaz

-PhD | Roboticist | Control Theorist | Electrical Engineer
+Ph.D. | Roboticist | Control Theorist | Electrical Engineer

-PhD | Roboticist | Control Theorist | Electrical Engineer
+Ph.D. | Roboticist | Control Theorist | Electrical Engineer

-During my graduate and undergraduate studies, I have also spent time with Intel, ABB, Bell Labs, MERL, and CERN, working on several interesting projects.
-Broadly speaking, my research interests lie in some of the modern areas of robotics, control theory, and machine learning with special emphasis on autonomy, and intelligent multiagent systems.
+Broadly speaking, my research interests and expertise lie in some of the modern areas of robotics, control theory, and AI/ML with special emphasis on autonomous multiagent systems.

 Assured autonomy in multiagent systems; unmanned aerial vehicles (UAVs) in particular